Ada-Developers-Academy/core-unit-1/iterating-over-data/iterating-over-lists.md

 One way we can visualize how the value of `my_element` changes over each iteration with a table.

-Each column can be some data we want to track, and every row can be one iteration.
+We set up our table by making a column for each piece of data we'd like to track.
+Then we add a row for each iteration through the loop.

 | iteration # | index of `my_element` | value of `my_element` |
 | ----------- | --------------------- | --------------------- |